Who doesn’t love music? And who doesn’t like cartoons?

 Just the next year (1986), Peter Gabriel released “Sledgehammer”:

-One of the best animated music videos of the time, it employed a technique called “stop motion” animation.
+One of the best cartoon music videos of the time, it employed a technique called “stop motion” animation.
 Simply put, imagine taking a series of still photographs of the same subject with minor changes in each step, and then “playing” them like a very fast slideshow.

 Around this time period, Dire Straits blew everyone away with the world’s first 3-D, computer-generated (CGI) animated music video: